 The Bank of England has widened the range of factors that determine its rate policy, allowing it to align with UK unemployment and the progress of economic recovery.

-In August Carney announced his forward guidance plan along with the Bank’s Monetary Policy Committee (MPC).
-This set out detailed direction on how monetary policy will be managed, focusing specifically on future interest rates.
+In August, Carney announced his forward guidance plan along with the Bank’s Monetary Policy Committee (MPC).
+This sets out detailed directions on how monetary policy will be managed, focusing specifically on future interest rates.

 As a result of the UK’s unemployment rate, which is directly linked to the interest rate, decreasing almost to the 7% bank threshold, Carney has had to make adjustments to the plan.
 By introducing more factors influencing the rate, the rate should only fluctuate slightly.
 The new economic variables include wages, productivity, and output gap, which is the difference between the potential output and the confirmed output.